 Faculty, staff, and students should hold virtual meetings whenever possible.
 In-person meetings are limited to 10 people and should be held in a space large enough to allow social distancing, or outdoors when possible.

-Many student services will still be accessible remotely this fall.
+Many student services will still be accessible remotely.
 The Student Counseling Center, for example, will continue to offer telehealth sessions.
 The University also has installed plexiglass shields at reception desks for those who prefer to access services in person.

-All students will be provided with a complimentary University-branded cloth face covering and are strongly encouraged to bring additional masks.
-Students should carry a cloth face covering with them at all times and wash their reusable masks regularly.
+Students should carry an additional cloth face covering with them at all times and wash their reusable masks regularly.

-All faculty and staff will be provided with a complimentary University-branded cloth face covering and are strongly encouraged to bring additional masks.
-Faculty and staff should carry a cloth face covering with them at all times and wash their reusable masks regularly.
+Faculty and staff should carry an additional cloth face covering with them at all times and wash their reusable masks regularly.

 For the safety of our entire community, it's critical that students respect mask and social distancing policies not just while on campus, but off campus as well.
 Even though we are encouraging students to remain on campus, students are permitted to come and go as they would during any other semester.
 Regardless of where they are, we ask all students to commit to protect not only their own health and safety, but that of the entire community.

-Families are welcome to visit campus at any point this fall.
+Families are welcome to visit campus.
 Guests must bring their own face coverings and practice social distancing.
 We encourage guests to visit our beautiful outdoor and riverfront common areas.
 After move-in, guests will not be permitted in residence halls to protect the health and safety of our residential students.

 Before arriving on campus, we ask all visitors to perform a self-health check, verify you are not demonstrating COVID-19 symptoms, and ensure your temperature is below 100.4 degrees Fahrenheit.
+On the day of your planned arrival, you will need to complete the digital health screening form.
 Visitors also must review the medical disclosure statement prior to arrival.